Employment

 Summary

 This position works closely with the Accounting and Office Manager as well as the Chief Finance Officer.
-The incumbent's key function is responsible for day-to-day operations of cash management performing advanced professional accounting tasks at a College level within the Division of Financial Services.
+The incumbent's key function is the day-to-day operations of cash management performing advanced professional accounting tasks at a College level within the Division of Financial Services.

 Essential Functions